wacncontent/CustomizeTool/output/articles/sql-database/sql-database-auditing-get-started.md

 ![][6]

-##<a id="subheading-4"></a>Set up auditing for your database using the Classic Azure Portal
+##<a id="subheading-4"></a>Set up auditing for your database using the Classic Azure Management Portal

-1. Launch the <a href= "https://manage.windowsazure.com/" target="_bank">Classic Azure Portal</a> at https://manage.windowsazure.com/.
+1. Launch the <a href= "https://manage.windowsazure.cn/" target="_bank">Classic Azure Management Portal</a> at https://manage.windowsazure.cn/.

 2. Click the SQL Database / SQL Server you want to audit, and then click the **AUDITING & SECURITY** tab.

 3. If you are configuring Auditing for a SQL Database, On **SECURITY ENABLED ACCESS** select **REQUIRED**.
-If you are configuring Auditing for a SQL Server you have two options: (a) after step #7, navigate for each SQL database on the server and apply this step, or (2) [Modify Server FDQN in the connection string](sql-database-auditing-and-dynamic-data-masking-downlevel-clients.md).
+If you are configuring Auditing for a SQL Server you have two options: (a) after step #7, navigate for each SQL database on the server and apply this step, or (2) [Modify Server FDQN in the connection string](/documentation/articles/sql-database-auditing-and-dynamic-data-masking-downlevel-clients).

 4. At the auditing section click **ENABLED**.